-Who needs Europe when you can check out similar grand architecture and history in Ōtepoti Dunedin.
-Enjoy a sumptuous high tea in the castle ballroom or gardens, take a tour of Olveston which boasts an incredible collection of art and antiques from around the globe or simply stroll the downtown streets admiring other heritage highlights such as the ornate Dunedin Railway Station.
+Who needs Europe when you can check out similarly grand architecture and history in Ōtepoti Dunedin.
+Enjoy a sumptuous high tea in Larnach Castle ballroom or gardens, take a tour of Olveston Historic Home which boasts an incredible collection of art and antiques from around the globe or simply stroll the downtown streets admiring other heritage highlights such as the ornate Dunedin Railway Station.
 Find out about Māori pā life, sieges and plights of star-crossed lovers while on the spectacular Huriawa Peninsula walkway.

-- Glimpse rare wildlife
+Glimpse rare wildlife

-- Reach for the stars
+Reach for the stars

-Watch the heavens unfold before you while exploring the renowned dark skies of the Otago Peninsula and wider Dunedin.
-Horizon Tours weave a magical experience by sharing Maori tales of the celestial bodies and waiata under the stars, as you sit in snugly wrapped in blankets, plied with hot soup and garlic bread.
-If you prefer your star-gazing from the comfort of indoors, then the 360-degree Perpetual Guardian Planetarium at the Otago Museum has you covered.
+The clear Otago Peninsula heavens unfold before you when Horizon Tours weave a magical experience, sharing Māori tales of the celestial bodies and waiata under the stars, as you sit in snugly wrapped in blankets.
+If you prefer indoor star-gazing, then the 360-degree Perpetual Guardian Planetarium at the Otago Museum has you covered.
 Take night-time thrills further on a Hair Raiser Tour, tapping into Dunedin’s ghostly history.

 Indulge in a touch of culture

-- Eat, drink and be merry
+Eat, drink and be merry

 Explore the natural wonders